i3visio/osrframework/doc/INSTALL.md

 Installation Instructions
 =========================

 More detailed installation instructions can be found in this file.
-This will use the official package uploaded to pip.
+This will use the official package uploaded to pip, but if you prefer to use this with Docker check (this file)[USAGE_WITH_DOCKER.md].

 1.- Verifying the Python and Pip Installation
 ---------------------------------------------